jeremyneveu/m2-npac-grac/chapters/en/00_introduction.md

 :::{figure} ../../images/covariant_derivative.svg

-Illustration of the variation of a vector $A^\mu$ (cyan) in the vicinity of a base $(e_\mu, e_\nu)$ of a curved space.
+Illustration of the variation of a vector $V^\mu$ (cyan) in the vicinity of a base $(e_\mu, e_\nu)$ of a curved space.
 Following a displacement in its neighborhood (here along $e_\mu$), the vector changes size (first term of the covariant derivative) and so does the basis that defines its projections and hence its coordinates.
-The covariant derivative calculates the variation in the components of vector $A^\mu$ due to these two changes.
+The covariant derivative calculates the variation in the components of vector $V^\mu$ due to these two changes.
 :::

 This definition of the derivative in General Relativity correctly expresses the variation of a vector along a coordinate in curved space.
 This variation vector is transformed in the same way as a contravariant vector by a coordinate change (unlike the usual derivative): the variation vector $V^\nu{}_{;\mu}$ is therefore correctly defined for any coordinate system.